jsoref/thorium/api/docs/src/users/downloading.md

 | Native Windows/Linux/Mac Support | ❌ | ✅ |

 At a high level encrypted zips are more user friendly but are less performant and cause a high load on the API.
-When peforming actions at scale or working with large files using CaRT is highly recommended.
+When performing actions at scale or working with large files using CaRT is highly recommended.

 ### Web UI Sample File Download